 One Night is a simple and fast game that can be played by 3 to 10 players.
 In this game, you will be given a specific role and that role has its own unique ability and job.

 The way this game works is that the players will be randomly given a role.
 The game begins once everyone has their roles.
-Each action performed at the night is either related to gaining information or complicate information.
+Each action performed at the night is either related to gaining information or complicated information.
 Once all the roles have performed their actions, everyone will open their eyes and will be given time to discuss.
-You won’t have your same role once someone changed your role during the night.
+You won’t have the same role once someone changed your role during the night.
 You may only have the role that you start with or the role swapped to you.

 Once the players have finished their discussion, a player will countdown and everyone will point to the person who they think is the werewolf or should be killed.
 Players only have a limited time of 5 minutes to find the werewolf.
 If the players manage to get a villager, the werewolves win.
 If it’s the opposite then the villagers win.
 And if there’s a tie on the voting and there’s at least one dead player that is a werewolf, then, the villagers win.

 There are about twelve roles that you can get in this game and can do their actions at night.
 Here are those roles.